hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration/README.md

 ## Built With

 1. Excel spreadsheet:
-   - The cannot-live-without tool by all actuaries.
-Act as a base to cross check the main built by Rust.
+   - The cannot-live-without tool by all actuaries, playing as a basis to cross check the main built by Rust.
    - Excel Table was intensively used to simplify readable formulas.
    - However, **Office Script (TypeScript)** is used to handle cashflow runs instead of VBA.
 Reasons: Cross-platform and speed.
    - The test file is at 📁 _src/cashflows/test_data/ilp_uvl_unified.xlsx_